EddieCarrillo/Intro/README.md

 Learn in public?

+I like to reverse engineer things then do write-ups, so, might make this my spot for that.

 ### Can you be more clear?
 I write code for private projects on a private repo on a private network, but you can't see this or verify this and it makes it look like I have no activity until releases, so, going to start posting things here